 As we’ve just learned, it’s not that simple.
 In this next section, I’ll discuss two other problems with BMI that continue to perpetuate weight stigma and anti-fat bias: the “fat=disease” paradigm and the existence of metabolic health in individuals in larger bodies.

 Fat isn’t a disease

-To me, the biggest of all problems with BMI is that is assumes that “fat=bad”.
+To me, the biggest of all reasons why BMI is BS is that is assumes that “fat=bad”.
 To start off with, I highly recommend that you check out this video on size diversity to get a feel of why a weight and fat-centric approach to health is based on false assumptions and can do more harm than good.

 - Adiposity poses significant mortality risk